Resource Management - Lead Paint Abatement

 Are there partial lead paint abatement funds available?

-Yes, there is a $10,000 cap per eligible home for doors/windows and/or friction surfaces program has, the homeowner is responsible for costs above this amount.
+Yes, there is a $10,000 cap per eligible home for doors/windows and/or friction surfaces.
+The homeowner is responsible for costs above this amount.

 What should be done if you think a child may have been lead poisoned?